Th3DarkOn3/nolvus_folders_tree/README.md

 As explained in the manual on the official website ( https://www.nolvus.net/guide/asc/dir ) create the Nolvus folder, put the exe file in it and run it.

-Once you create the folders you can delete it and continue in the procedure.
+Once you create the folders you can delete it and continue the procedure.